dergigi/dergigi.github.io/bitcoin/lessons/ch2-09-inflation.md

 "It can't happen in my country," is what you're probably thinking.
-You don't think that if you are from Venezuela, which is [currently suffering] from hyperinflation.
+You don't think that if you are from Venezuela, which is [currently suffering][wiki-venezuela] from hyperinflation.
 With an inflation rate of over 1 million percent, money is basically worthless.

 It might not happen in the next couple of years, or to the particular